 Wayne Dalton's Original Torquemaster system, pictured above but with the new style drums, also called the Torquemaster One system, used special hardware compatable with Wayne Dalton's Torquemaster torsion springs.
-The Original Torquemaster system pictured above was used with two Torquemaster torsion springs.
+The Original Torquemaster system pictured above with the newer drums was used with two Torquemaster torsion springs.
 From left to right, the parts included: left winding bracket, left counter, counter gear, drive gear, left cable drum, left winding cone, support bracket, right winding cone, right cable drum, drive gear, winding gear, right counter, and right winding bracket.
 Most of these parts are no longer available.